Kayla Cromer

 Kayla Cromer (born February 17, 1998) is an American actress.
 In 2020, she began appearing as Matilda in the series Everything's Gonna Be Okay.
-She is the first actor on the autism spectrum to play an autistic main character in a TV series.
+She is the first actor openly with autism to play a main character with autism in a TV series.

 Early life

 Cromer was born in San Jose, California, to Pam and Reno Cromer and grew up in the suburb of Morgan Hill.
 She became interested in the paranormal when she was nine years old and received her first piece of paranormal investigation equipment at the age of 10 as a Christmas gift.
 Cromer has investigated famous locations such as the RMS Queen Mary when she was in eighth grade and the Winchester Mystery House.

 Originally wanting to be a criminal profiler with the FBI, she began to desire a career in acting after watching Keira Knightley in Pirates of the Caribbean: The Curse of the Black Pearl.
 In 2017, she moved to Los Angeles to focus on her acting career.